weiyanminoo/tp/docs/DeveloperGuide.md

 5. Deleting the wedding

 ### 1. Creating a contact
 The user begins by creating a new contact using the addContact command.
-For example, the user might input: `addContact n/John Doe p/98765432 e/johndoe@example.com a/123 Some Street r/Manager`
+For example, the user might input: `add n/John Doe p/98765432 e/johndoe@example.com a/123 Some Street r/Manager`
 This command creates a contact with the specified name, phone number, email, address, and role.

 Below is a sequence diagram that shows the steps involved when a user creates a contact.